OverlordAnders/OverlordAnders/README.md

 ### Hi there 👋
-  I'm Brina and I'm a budding Front-End Web Developer.
-I love making things and I love computers so being a Front-End Dev combines both of those things.
+  I'm Brina and I'm a budding Full Stack Web Developer.
+I love making things and I love computers so being a Full stack Dev combines both of those things.
 It's really enjoyable to create things people love to use.

   :exclamation: Goals:
-  - Become a Front-End Dev,
+  - Become a Full Stack Web Dev,
   - Learn Ruby & Ruby on Rails,
   - Learn to sew,
   - Adopt a Cat,